-As part of our report, we have enclosed a management letter for the fiscal year ended June 30, 2016.
+As part of our report, we have enclosed a management letter for the fiscal year ended June 30, 2017.

-Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements, for Federal Awards (Uniform Guidance) requires that when filing the Single Audit Report and the Data Collection Form with the agencies listed on Page 2, the District must enclose the appropriate number of reports as listed.
+When filing the Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements, for Federal Awards (Uniform Guidance) and the Data Collection Form with the agencies listed on Page 2, the District must enclose the appropriate number of reports as listed.